 * this is not an affirmation or something that goes on a post-it on your mirror.
 This is not something that changes

-you work with this one Sankalpa until you achieve it
+you work with one Sankalpa until you achieve it

 The magic time for achieving a Sankalpa I’ve seen to be between 6 and 9 months.
-You’re working simultaneously with the Yogic concept of Dharana - the contemplation and concentration of one specific thing, total absorption.
+You’re working simultaneously with the Yogic concept of Dharana - the contemplation and concentration of one specific thing as in total absorption.

 So, now that we have our intention we need to start making it an embodied desire.

 But what is embodiment?
 From my perspective it’s what most of us are missing being within our bodies, being present within our conversations, being aware of our environments, our circumstance and enacting all of our ideals - in our every move.